Modernized Legacy App, Enabled Acquisition

 Additionally, the interface looked like Windows 3.1, but it was 2020.

-Then, I conducted discovery user research to identify delights, pain points, workarounds, and challenges.
+After the usability audit, I conducted user research that revealed delights, pain points, workarounds, challenges, & utopia scenarios.

-After conducting my initial discovery research, I created a persona based on the aggregated findings.
+Personas can create a common language for Product Managers, Designers, & Engineers to discuss features and workflows.
+After conducting discovery research, I created a persona based on the aggregated findings.

 Define Challenges